Medial-EarlySign/MR_Wiki/index.md

 The framework was battle-tested in production across multiple healthcare sites and was a key component of an **award-winning** submission to the [CMS AI Health Outcomes Challenge](https://www.cms.gov/priorities/innovation/innovation-models/artificial-intelligence-health-outcomes-challenge).

-## From Raw Data to Insight
+## From Raw Data to Insight in Three Simple Steps

-Our platform provides a complete, end-to-end workflow for developing and deploying clinical predictive models.
-For inference, raw JSON data can be used directly, bypassing the optimized store.
+Our platform streamlines the development and deployment of clinical predictive models, transforming raw patient data into actionable insights.
+For live predictions (inference), you can use raw JSON data directly, bypassing the need for an optimized data store.

 <img src="images/MES_Arch.png">

 This structured approach ensures that data is processed efficiently, models are built systematically, and the results are both accurate and interpretable.

-From Patient raw data like:
+### The Workflow

+**1. Start with Raw Patient Data**

+Begin with your data in a simple JSON format.

 ```json
 {
   "patient_id": "1",